offalynne/Input/docs/10.0/Platform-Quirks.md

 - Mouse input is partially functional.
 GameMaker uses the first mouse "device" for both touchscreen input and mouse, so there is no certain way to determine which is in use.
 Mouse position updates when the mouse is clicked.
 By default mouse input is off (see above).

-- [Game controller mapping](Controller-Mapping) faces some limitations imposed by the implementation of SDL2's gamepad mapping.
-Specifically, the runtime is using an old version of the identifying string used to differentiate gamepads, resulting in the feature being marginally limited on the platform.

-- Gamepads are sometimes misreported and often over-reported on the platform so [device blocking](Controller-Mapping#controller-blacklist) is particularly useful.

 - Gamepad indices do not enumerate predictably.
 Use source assignment or source hotswap features to avoid assigning players a gamepad index manually.

-- Due to GameMaker's handling of the Android gamepad stack, some gamepads do not have functional dpad mappings.

 - Switch JoyCons are not properly handled by some versions of the Android kernel.
 As a result, they are not supported in some circumstances.

 &nbsp;

 ## HTML5

-- Web browsers have their own gamepad API, as such Input does not use its own [game controller mapping](Controller-Mapping) on the platform.
-Input will use the browser's gamepad implementation, including button mapping.

 - In order for gamepads to present and operate, the user must first press a button with the game in focus.